Silver Trail Region

 Just barely topping 500 year-round residents, this region is largely undeveloped, so there’s plenty of elbow room.
 Enjoy a tucked-away arts scene, tune into marmots whistling about your arrival, paddle a historic river or log some miles on your mountain bike.
 Just be sure to give the right of way to any majestic moose or impressive mammals that may cross your path.

-- The Devil’s Elbow wetlands, just south of the highway between Stewart Crossing and Mayo, is prime moose calving grounds and is permanently protected habitat.
+- The Devil’s Elbow wetlands, just south of the highway between Stewart Crossing and Mayo, is prime moose calving grounds and permanently protected habitat.

 - Central Yukon has some of the widest seasonal temperature variations.
 On a summer day, Mayo is often the territory’s hot spot.